rakash/Thoughtfully-Mine/_posts/2020-12-24-Atomic-habits.md

 I have been wanting to read this book for quite sometime now, and after seeing plenty of good reviews from people on twitter raving about how it has changed their lifestyle, I finally spent sometime reading this book.

-The following were the main takeaways for me from this Book;
+The following were the main points from this Book.
+There is no substitute to physically holding a book and reading it fully and I'd always prefer that than just reading the summary.

 ### Chapter 1 - The Surprising Power of Atomic Habits